alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

 title: "Marketing management"
 date: 2019-04-21 11:56:00 -0800
 categories: business marketing
+published: true
+description: Marketing is the process by which individuals and groups obtain what the need and want through creatind and exchanging products and value with others.
 ---

 Marketing is the process by which individuals and groups obtain what the need and want through creatind and exchanging products and value with others.